You are here because you want to know more about Nelnet loan forgiveness program, right? You’re at the right place.

 Nelnet student loan forbearance gives you a break from monthly payments for a certain period of time.
 A lot of options are available to meet a wide range of needs.
 If you are encountering hardship in making payments and want to see which options fits your current situation, , log in to your account and click Postpone My Payment to see which deferment or forbearance works best for you.
 Of course, you can also call us at NOW to talk through your options.

-- to your account and click Postpone My Payment to apply for deferment or forbearance.
+- Log in to your account and click Postpone My Payment to apply for deferment or forbearance.

 - Calculate accrued interest while in forbearance.
 (To avoid capitalization, you may choose to pay accruing interest or even small payments toward the balance.)